Ambiguity

 Competition

 It’s commonly observed that most kids grow with an instinctual tendency to compare and compete in the simplest activities.
-Some subtly diminish this tendency as they become more conscious of true behavioural ambiguity, some retain it.
-Others surrender to its multifaceted nature - Is it a loss of drive?
+Driven by, arguably, outdated primal instincts.
+Some subtly diminish this tendency as they become more conscious of true behavioural ambiguity.
+Some retain it.
+Others might loose it - Is it a loss of drive?
 Is it how hidden artists are formed?
-To see natural selection outside the focused lens of the subject being examined can certainly dissipate the competitive instinct and replace it with a different drive we often feel, forget, can’t explain.
+To see natural selection outside the focused lens of the subject being examined can certainly dissipate the competitive instinct and replace it with a different drive, an instinct, we often feel, forget, can’t explain.

 Voluntary patterns